 - I-3.
-An attorney must (a) communicate with his or her client on a regular basis during the course of representation, preferably in a private face-to-face discussion; (b) communicate with family or friends of the client, to the extent that the client waives the attorney-client privilege as to such communication; (c) inform the client on a regular basis of the progress of the case; (d) ensure that the client sees copies of all documents prepared or received by the attorney; and (e) provide the client with the opportunity to make an intelligent and well-informed decision in those instances when a decision is to be made by the client (i.e., whether to plead guilty, whether to be tried by a jury or judge and whether to testify). - I-4.
-An attorney shall abide by the Disciplinary Rules of the Code of Professional Responsibility (Part 1200 of Title 22 of the New York Codes, Rules and Regulations), and in particular those Disciplinary Rules concerning conflicts of interest (§§ 1200.20, 1200.24, 1200.26 and 1200.27). - I-5.
-Under an assigned counsel plan, the assignment procedures must ensure that the same counsel will represent the client continuously from the inception of the representation until the initiation of the appellate proceeding, if any, unless a court determines that (a) there is a conflict of interest; (b) there is a breakdown in the attorney-client relationship that interferes with counsel's ability to provide zealous, effective and high quality representation; or (c) some unforeseen circumstance, such as illness, prevents counsel from continuing to provide zealous, effective and high quality representation.
-Similarly, counsel assigned at the appellate or post-conviction stage shall provide continuity of representation during that proceeding.
+An attorney must (a)-communicate with his or her client on a regular basis during the course of representation, preferably in a private face-to-face discussion; (b)-communicate with family or friends of the client, to the extent that the client waives the attorney-client privilege as to such communication; (c)-communicate with professionals and service providers relevant to the case, including, but not limited to, physicians, mental health workers and caseworkers, (d)inform the client on a regular basis of the progress of the case; (e)-ensure that the client sees copies of all documents prepared or received by the attorney; and (f)-provide the client with the opportunity to make an intelligent and well-informed decision in those instances when a decision is to be made by the client (e.g., whether to plead guilty or enter an admission, whether to be tried by a jury or judge and whether to testify). - I-4.
+An attorney shall abide by the Rules of Professional Conduct (Part 1200 of Title 22 of the New York Codes, Rules and Regulations), and in particular those Rules concerning conflicts of interest (Rules 1.7, 1.8, 1.9, 1.10, 1.11). - I-5.
+Under an assigned counsel plan, the assignment procedures must ensure that the same counsel will represent the client continuously from the inception of the representation until the initiation of the appellate proceeding, if any, unless a court determines that (a)-there is a conflict of interest; (b)-there is a breakdown in the attorney-client relationship that interferes with counsel's ability to provide zealous, effective and high quality representation; or (c)-some unforeseen circumstance, such as illness, prevents counsel from continuing to provide zealous, effective and high quality representation.
+Similarly, counsel assigned at the appellate, post-conviction or post-disposition stage shall provide continuity of representation during that proceeding.